ronaldosvieira/uranus/README.md

-Uranus é um simulador da linguagem Assembly para a arquitetura MIPS, desenvolvido - em Java - por alunos do curso de Ciência da Computação da Universidade Federal Rural do Rio de Janeiro.
+Uranus Ã© um interpretador da linguagem Assembly para a arquitetura MIPS inspirado no <a href="http://courses.missouristate.edu/KenVollmar/MARS/">MARS MIPS Simulator</a>.

+--

+Uranus is a MIPS-based Assembly language interpreter inspired by <a href="http://courses.missouristate.edu/KenVollmar/MARS/">MARS MIPS Simulator</a>.